haderbarnabas/haderbarnabas/README.md

 ## 👤 About me

-I'm an Economics graduate with 5 years of hands-on experience operating a webshop and an analytical mindset.
-I'm deliberately transitioning into a junior data analyst/reporting role, currently building skills in Excel.
+I am an Economics graduate with over 5 years of hands-on experience in an e-commerce environment, working with order, customer, and product data on a daily basis.

+This experience has helped me develop a strong analytical mindset and a solid understanding of business processes.

-I am currently building Excel-based data analysis projects focused on data cleaning, KPI calculations, pivot tables, dashboards, and business insights.
+I am currently transitioning into a junior data analyst/reporting role and actively building my skills through Excel-based data analysis projects.

+---

 ## 🛠️ Focus areas